PI

 Fangyuan Hua 华方圆

 I joined Peking University as an Assistant Professor in May 2019, after finishing my Newton International Fellowship at the University of Cambridge.
 Prior to my two-year stint at Cambridge, I obtained my Ph.D. degree in the Department of Wildlife Ecology and Conservation at the University of Florida, and subsequently did a three-year postdoc at the Department of Ecology and Evolutionary Biology at Princeton University.
-I was trained as a field ecologist with a special interest on how forest birds respond to anthropogenic impacts.
+I was trained as a field ecologist with a special interest in how forest birds respond to anthropogenic impacts.
 This academic upbringing still largely defines my research identity, although I also try to expand the scope and strengthen the utility of my research by borrowing from other expertise, such as data synthesis, remote sensing and environmental economics.
 More information about me is provided here.

 E-mail: fhua <at> pku.edu.cn